Simple length spectra as moduli for hyperbolic surfaces and rigidity of length identities: Backgrounds

 An \emph{arc} on a surface is either an essential curve or the homotopy class of an essential simple arc connecting ends or boundary components.
 A \emph{multicurve} (\emph{multi-arc}, respectively) is a finite union of disjoint essential curves (arcs, respectively).
 All curves, arcs, multicurves, and multi-arcs are unoriented in this article, unless stated otherwise.

-A \emph{(properly embedded) subsurface} of a surface $S$ is a proper embedding $\psi$ of a surface $S'$ into $S$.
-By abuse of notation, we sometimes refer to the image $\psi(S')$ in $S$ as a subsurface.
-An \emph{immersed subsurface} of a surface $S$ is a proper immersion $\psi$ of a surface $S'$ into $S$ whose restriction on $\textrm{int}(S')$ is an embedding.
+A \emph{(properly embedded) subsurface} of a surface $S$ is the image of a proper embedding $\psi$ of a surface $S'$ into $S$.
+The properness forbids an open end of the subsurface from accumulating on the boundary of the ambient surface.
+Abusing the notation, we sometimes refer to the image $\psi(S')$ in $S$ as a subsurface.
+An \emph{immersed subsurface} of a surface $S$ is the image of a proper immersion $\psi$ of a surface $S'$ into $S$ whose restriction on $\textrm{int}(S')$ is an embedding.
 For example, a subsurface of type $S_{1, 0, 2}$ can be viewed as an immersed subsurface of type $S_{0, 0, 4}$.

 The following are terminologies for surfaces with small complexity.
-A \emph{generalised pair of pants} is a surface whose interior is homeomorphic to a 3-punctured sphere.
+A \emph{generalized pair of pants} is a surface whose interior is homeomorphic to a 3-punctured sphere.
 These include $S_{0, p, b}$ with $b+p = 3$.
-A \emph{generalised shirt} is a surface whose interior is homeomorphic to a 4-punctured sphere.
+A \emph{generalized shirt} is a surface whose interior is homeomorphic to a 4-punctured sphere.
 These include $S_{0, p, b}$ with $b+p=4$.
-Note that some literature use \emph{$Y$-piece} and \emph{$X$-piece} to denote the generalised pair of pants and the generalised shirt, respectively.
+Note that some literature use \emph{$Y$-piece} and \emph{$X$-piece} to denote the generalized pair of pants and the generalized shirt, respectively.